 Volumes are data containers that manage and organize the storage space on your storage array.

-Volumes are created from the storage capacity available on your storage array and make it easy to organize and use your system's resources.
+You create volumes from the storage capacity available on your storage array and make it easy to organize and use your system's resources.
 This concept is similar to using folders/directories on a computer to organize files for easy and quick access.